jonathanlewell/modernthaifood/site/content/thai-recipes/thai-green-curry-with-beef-baby-sweetcorns-and-tomatoes.md

 10) Spoon into four serving bowls and garnish on top with Thai basil or coriander leaves and chilli.

-{{< figure src="/img/recipes/green-curry-beef-sweetcorns-tomatoes/finished.jpg" caption="Bon appetit - we've now made one of Thailand's most popular curries - the Green Curry." >}}
+{{< figure src="/img/recipes/green-curry-beef-sweetcorns-tomatoes/finished.jpg" caption="Bon Appétit!
+We've now made one of Thailand's most popular curries - the Green Curry." >}}

 ## Variations - Lamb, turkey or chicken fillets